duggum/aur-scraper/README.md

 ## What does aur-scraper do?

-Aur-scraper generates a list of package names from the Arch User Repository (AUR) at https://aur.archlinux.org.
+Aur-scraper generates a list of package names from the [Arch User Repository (AUR)](https://aur.archlinux.org].

 #### Why aur-scraper?